Upcoming Match-ups

 How does the new MLB playoffs work?

-The new system is a 12-team format, six teams from each league.
+The new system is a 12-team format, six teams from each league, instituted ahead of the 2022 MLB season.
 The top-two seeds in the AL and NL advance straight to the Division Series.
 The bottom four teams play best-of-three Wild Card series to determine the final two teams in the Division Series.
 The winners of the Division Series play a best-of-seven League Championship Series for a berth in the World Series.

 How is the MLB playoff bracket determined?